-2. The new message will appear in boldface at the top of your screen.
-That means you have an unread PM in a certain chat window.
-Tap it.
-Note that all of your chat messages with that contact are saved on that window.
+2. The new message will appear in a chat window.
+Note that all of your chat messages with that contact are saved on the window.
 This is called a message thread.

-3. To reply, type your response into the Type a message... field.
-Tap Send to send your message.
+3. To reply, tap Aa then type your response into the Write a message... field.
+Tap to send your message.